olawolu/buycoins-orderbook-go/README.md

 ### Estimate order fees
 Buycoins API documentation reference- https://developers.buycoins.africa/orderbook-trading/post-market-order#estimating-a-market-orders-fees

-To get an estimate of how much placing a market order will cost:
+To get an estimate of how much placing a market order would cost:
 ```go
 ...